wearsshoes/meadow/meadow.knowledge.md

   - Enforce privacy levels in content
   - Maintain clear evidence chains
   - Handle content redaction

+## How manicode.ai works
+- Designed for code editing, also works well for other tasks
+- NPM library which is an API to a backend server, which itself sends requests to LLMs
+- Simple interface where the user can enter a prompt
+- Can also accept a folderpath and a prompt as an argument when being called
+- Reads *.knowledge.md files in working directory
+- Reads relevant subset of other files from directory
+- Uses LLM backend to determine what changes are needed to satisfy user request and generate those changes
+- Can edit files directly and run shell commands

+## How manicode_wrapper.py works with the Meadow note system
+- json_to_markdown.py bridges the raw notes from the JSON into the markdown
+- manicode_wrapper.py creates a PTY terminal to instantiate manicode at the notes/ folder
+- calls manicode with instructions to process the raw notes into the research structure
+- kills the process once the action is complete or if the API times out
+- does not work well with long prompts due to PTY and API issues
+- manicode is fairly expensive, but can do a lot in one go, so should be called less and asked to do more each time.

 ## Logging Patterns
 - Store complete context with each log entry: